 The advice here is generally aimed at small to medium businesses and those operating in established business categories.
 If you have a radically new product or service then the way you bring that to market can vary greatly and Google Ads is not the right platform for every single situation.
-If you want some advice on that front, drop us a line.
+If you want some advice on strategy and what the right tactics and platforms are then drop us a line.

 Google Ads has an internal metric known as Quality Score (QS) .
 Quality Score is available across your keywords, ads, and landing pages.
 It provides feedback on how the individual components of your advertising campaign are performing.

 This gives you a tool to identify areas that are not as strong as they could be and make changes across your keywords, ads, and landing pages to ensure your Quality Scores are maximised.